rapidsai/docs/maintainers/gpuci.md

 ### ci/releases/update-version.sh

 - Required: Only if auto-releasing is enabled
-- Job type: Master Branch only
+- Job type: Main Branch only
 - Docker: No

 This script is run with a parameter of `major`, `minor`, or `patch` to indicate what to release. gpuCI determines this based on where the commit is coming from.
-Merge commits from `branch-*` are minor releases whereas commits directly to master are patch releases.
+Merge commits from `branch-*` are minor releases whereas commits directly to main are patch releases.
 Major releases must be manually triggered.

 The script should calculate the next version and update the source code, build scripts, and documentation with the new version.